Alabama vs. New Mexico State NCAA Football Odds, Plays and Insights | November 13, 2021

 - New Mexico State has six wins against the spread in nine games this season.

-- New Mexico State's games this year have gone over the total in five out of nine opportunities (55.6%).
+- New Mexico State's games this season have hit the over five times in nine opportunities (55.6%).

-- When New Mexico State scores more than 19.9 points, it is 5-1 against the spread and 1-5 overall.
+- When New Mexico State records more than 19.9 points, it is 5-1 against the spread and 1-5 overall.

-- In games that New Mexico State totals more than 304.9 yards, the team is 6-2 against the spread and 1-7 overall.
+- New Mexico State is 6-2 against the spread and 1-7 overall when the team churns out more than 304.9 yards.

-- The Aggies have 13 giveaways this season, while the Crimson Tide have 15 takeaways .
+- This season the Aggies have 13 turnovers, two fewer than the Crimson Tide have takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.